magreenbaum/terraform-aws-rabbitmq/README.md

 1. Creates `N` nodes in `M` subnets
 1. Creates Autoscaling Group and ELB to load balance nodes
 1. Makes sure nodes can talk to each other and create cluster
-1. Make sure new nodes always join the cluster
+1. Make sure new nodes attempt to join the cluster at startup
 1. Configures `/` vhost queues in High Available (Mirrored) mode with automatic synchronization (`"ha-mode":"all", "ha-sync-mode":"3"`)